esantorella/hdfe/Readme.md

-This package contains functionality useful for econometrics.
+This package contains functionality useful for econometric work with panel data.
 Its name, originally standing for "high-dimensional fixed effects," is now misleading.

 Useful features are